The Business and Economic Statistics Section

 The officers of the Business and Economic Statistics Section and the editors of the Journal of Business &

 Economic Statistics wish to thank the SAS Institute for their generous support of the 2014 prize.

 - More information on the 2014 Zellner Thesis Award in Business and Economic

 Statistics is available on this web site, including links to the 2013 award winning theses

 The deadline for submissions is May 17, 2014.

-- The Business and Economic Statistics Section of the American Statistical Association and SAS Institute
+- The Business and Economic Statistics Section of the American Statistical Association and sponsor SAS

-are pleased to announce that the recipient of the 2013 Zellner Thesis Award is Xin Tong,
+are proud to announce that the winner of the 2014 Zellner Thesis Award is Joachim Freyberger,

 The award includes a $1500 prize, generously provided by SAS Institute.